DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-16-application-dashboard-states.md

       text: "Details of offer",
       img: { src: "09-details-of-offer.png" }
     }, {
-      text: "Are you sure you want to accept",
+      text: "Are you sure you want to accept this offer?",
       img: { src: "10-are-you-sure-you-want-to-accept.png" }
     }, {
-      text: "Are you sure you want to decline",
+      text: "Are you sure you want to decline this offer?",
       img: { src: "11-are-you-sure-you-want-to-decline.png" }
     }]
 }) }}